Close Icon

 Representing a diverse and rapidly expanding tech industry in India

-As the voice of a diverse, large and growing technology industry in India, the public policy team at nasscom plays a critical role in advocating for policies that support growth and development of the sector.
+As the voice of a diverse, large and growing technology industry in India, the public policy team at Nasscom plays a critical role in advocating for policies that support growth and development of the sector.
 We work closely with the industry, government and other stakeholders to shape policies, laws and regulations that foster user trust, market innovation and ease of doing business.
 We strive to influence policy decisions that empower the technology industry to thrive in a rapidly evolving landscape.
 Our advocacy efforts include strategic collaborations and constructive dialogue with key stakeholders in technology policy ecosystem at local, national and international levels.

 Policy